 Mahuli Trek

-A laid back hamlet, a tiny wildlife sanctuary and a gateway to the ancient fort located few km away as you climb the off beaten hill path.
+A laid-back hamlet, a tiny wildlife sanctuary and a gateway to the ancient fort located a few km away as you climb the off beaten hill path.
 Time stands still, it takes you back in times to a stage set 2000 years ago.

 This was the story over a decade back.
-Though not much seems to have changed since then, much of this neighbourhood is still unexplored, so lets
+Though not much seems to have changed since then, much of this neighborhood is still unexplored, so let's just do it!

 Mahuli Fort.
 Altitude around 2815 feet above mean sea level.